stacks-network/docs/src/pages/storage-hubs/amazon-ec2-deploy.md

 ---
-title: Configure a hub on Amazon EC2
+title: Deploy on Amazon EC2
-description: Learn how to run a Gaia hub on Amazon EC2.
+description: Learn how to run a Gaia hub on Amazon EC2
 ---

 ## Introduction